jofas/mgart/README.md

 ## Supported Algorithms

-Below you will find a list of algorithms either already supported by Mgart or planned to be supported by a future release.
+Below you will find a list of algorithms either already supported by Mgart or planned to be supported in a future release.

 ### Fractals